Virginia Avenue Community Garden Guidelines

 - The garden does not have designated parking.
 Gardeners may park on the adjacent streets but are expected to obey all posted parking signs at all times.

 - All gardeners are required to provide a valid email address on their agreement and will be added to the garden Google group.
 If your email address changes, please contact the Membership Coordinator.
 This is where important garden communication will occur.

-- Numbers and email addresses to contact the Garden Committee will be posted on the Google group site.
+- Numbers and email addresses to contact the Garden Board will be posted on the Google group site.

-- The Garden Committee will keep gardeners informed via the Google group, email and periodic meetings.
+- The Garden Board will keep gardeners informed via the Google group, email and periodic meetings.
 Phone and mail will be used as necessary.

-- Gardeners may use the Google group, email, meetings, phone or mail to communicate with the Garden Committee.
-Please contact the Garden Committee in writing when appropriate, or as noted in these guidelines.
+- Gardeners may use the Google group, email, meetings, phone or mail to communicate with the Garden Board.
+Please contact the Garden Board in writing when appropriate, or as noted in these guidelines.
 Email is the preferred method of communication, unless noted otherwise in these guidelines.

-- The Garden Committee reserves the right to remove material it deems inappropriate and offensive from the bulletin board or any other venue related to the garden.
+- The Garden Board reserves the right to remove material it deems inappropriate and offensive from the bulletin board or any other venue related to the garden.